ifd3f/caligula/README.md

 ### Will the binary ever get bigger?

 I want to keep the binary very small, or at least as small as I can make it.
-My current soft limit is to keep the x86_64-linux version under ~~4~~6MB.
+My current soft limit is to keep the x86_64-linux version under 4 (or maybe 6) MB.
 This value may change with time or as features are added, but I don't want the binary to be anywhere near what an average Electron app is at.
 As of v0.4.6, it's only 4.29MB, which is not too bad!

 ### Why do you have to type in `burn`?
 Will you add other subcommands later?